FREQUENTLY ASKED QUESTIONS

 Our clients come to expect a great deal from our law firm.
 We believe that communication between a client and his or her attorney is essential to providing quality representation.
 All of Dolman Law Group’s clients receive the personal cell phone number of an attorney who will be working the case.
 We take pride in remaining accessible to our clients.

 Potential clients can also expect that their case will be handled with the appropriate attention and professionalism.
-Our staff on experienced attorneys and paralegals take the time to organize details of each case no matter how big or small.
+Our staff of experienced attorneys and paralegals, take the time to organize details of each case no matter how big or small.

 What type of injury claims does Dolman Law Group handle?

-The lawyers at Dolman Law have experience in dealing with many types of injury claims including: musculo-ligamentous injuries; broken bones and bone fractures: neurological damage in the extremities; spinal cord damage; vertebral disc injuries; and traumatic brain injuries.
+The medical injury lawyers at Dolman Law have experience in dealing with many types of injury claims including: musculo-ligamentous injuries; broken bones and bone fractures: neurological damage in the extremities; spinal cord damage; vertebral disc injuries; and traumatic brain injuries.
 Each type of injury requires a different type of attention.
-Fortunately, the lawyers at Dolman Law Group have experience dealing with many different types of injuries caused by negligence.

 The person that caused my injury is claiming that it was my fault, what do I do?